Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Jetpack: do not display recommendations during an identity crisis.
 - Milestone widget: fix issue that prevented styles from loading until the widget is saved.
 - Search: fix styling conflict for Blank Canvas theme.
+- Security: PDF embeds now only display a link, to avoid issues with malicious PDFss that may run arbitrary code.
 - Settings menu: add Jetpack item for sites with Scan product.
 - Sharing Buttons: rely on official sharing buttons only for Facebook share counts.
 - Stats: do not trigger views when post is embedded into another site.
-- Twitter Timeline widget: hide widget from the block inserter and Legacy widget block drop-down menu (WPCOM).
 - VideoPress: avoid errors when copying and pasting empty video blocks.
 - VideoPress: reload embed preview on creation until the video size is known.
 - VideoPress Block: maintain the state of different settings panels when reloading the video preview.
 - Vimeo Embeds: support more URL formats, such as videos in playlists.
 - WhatsApp block: fix country code for Cyprus.
+- Widget Visibility: fix "Match All" setting being overwritten on save in the block widget editor.

 --------